clausgebel2/PitchSpeedChanger/README.md

 ## License

-This application *Audible Authentication Code* is distributed under the terms of the Apache License, version 2 or later.
+This application *Pitch And Speed Changer* is distributed under the terms of the Apache License, version 2 or later.
 See the LICENSE.txt file for details.